vielhuber/jwtbutler/README.md

 ## features

 - syncs cookies via iframes through postMessage
-- works in php applications
 - works in js applications
 - renders loginforms
+- the auth server remains untouched
 - provides a fallback for clients that have third party cookies disabled

 ## requirements